Microscope Calculations: Field of View, Depth of Field, Numerical Aperture

 When it comes to digital imaging sensors, there is a wide variety to choose from.
 The main camera sensors used are CCD (charge-coupled device) or CMOS, Complementary Metal Oxide Semiconductor.
 For cutting edge performance, to reduce read noise, large and expensive cameras exist with liquid or Peltier coolers (deep cooled to about -60 degrees Celsius).
 Also, EMCCD (Electron Multiplied CCD) cameras allow for single photon detection and are popular for live cell imaging applications.

-In addition to the magnification reducing the size of the sensor down to the size of the field of view on the sample, it also does the same with the pixels.
-For example, a sensor with 4 micron pixels and a 40X objective, would be 0.1 micron of geometric resolution or 100 nanometers.
+Besides the magnification, reducing the size of the sensor down to the size of the field of view on the sample also does the same with the pixels.
+For example, a sensor with 4 micron pixels and a 40X objective would be 0.1 micron of geometric resolution or 100 nanometers.
 But it turns out it isn’t quite that simple.
-There’s a property of light which is that in addition to acting like a particle, the photon, it also has a wave property.
-The wave nature of light leads to a condition called diffraction and due to diffraction, limits are set on resolution.
-To better understand how that works, we need to explore another concept which is called numerical aperture.
+There’s a property of light that acts like a particle, the photon.
+It also has a wave property.
+The wave nature of light leads to a condition called diffraction, and due to diffraction, limits are set on resolution.
+To better understand how that works, we need to explore another concept, which is called numerical aperture.

 The image below shows a variety of microscope systems.
 There are multiple magnification objectives depicted: low power 4x, medium power, 40x and high power 100x.
 The distance from the end of the objective to the sample, which is called the working distance, is going to be larger on a low power objective, less on a medium power and very fine, possibly a fraction of a millimeter for the high power system.
 What’s critical is the angle.
 The sample is illuminated and light is coming out of it.
 In the case of the shorter working distance, higher numerical aperture objectives, that light is coming at an increasingly higher angle.
 The Numerical Aperture (NA) of the objective equals the sine of the half-angle (theta divided by two where theta is the entire angle).